Things to do in Venice

 Art & History

-• It is advisable to carry a hat, water and apply sunscreen to protect yourself from the afternoon sun while exploring the museums and churches of Venice
+• Carry a hat and water and apply sunscreen to protect yourself from the afternoon sun while exploring the museums and churches of Venice.

-• Pick and choose the one's that you'd like to visit before hand and map out the travel from one to the other in order to save time and energy
+• Choose the ones that you'd like to visit beforehand and map out the travel from one to the other to save time and energy.

-• Do not try and squeeze in too many museums/churches in 1 day as you will be forced to rush through which will ultimately kill the experience
+• Do not try to squeeze in too many museums/churches in 1 day as you will be forced to rush through which will ultimately kill the experience.

-• It is advisable to take a 1 day vaporetto pass in order to save time and avoid standing in ticket lines.
+• Get a one-day waterbus pass to save time and avoid standing in ticket lines.

 Teatro La Fenice